JoeyJoHa/OLMv1/hack/tools/rbac-manager/README.md

 ```

 #### Alternative: Use Docker Desktop

 If you're using Docker Desktop instead of Podman, you can configure insecure registries through the GUI:

 1. Open Docker Desktop Settings
 2. Go to "Docker Engine" tab
-3. Add your registry to the `insecure-registries` array:
+3. Add your registry to the `insecure-registries` array
+4. Click "Apply & Restart"

 ```json
 {
   "builder": {